How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Preliminaries

-Textual prompt tuning (TPT), ie, CoOp \cite{coop}, is a commonly used fine-tuning approach to improve the classification accuracy of CLIP on downstream tasks.
+\textbf{\emph{Federated fine-tuning of CLIP.}} Textual prompt tuning (TPT), \textit{i.e.}, CoOp \cite{coop}, is a commonly used fine-tuning approach to improve the classification accuracy of CLIP on downstream tasks.
 For fine-tuning, TPT learns a set of prompts while keeping the weights of the pretrained CLIP image encoder $\mathcal{E}_v$ and text encoder $\mathcal{E}_t$ frozen.
-In detail, TPT replaces handcrafted prompts (eg, ``\textit{a photo of a }[CLS]") at the input of the text encoder $\mathcal{E}_t$ with a set of lightweight learnable vectors $\mathcal{T} = \{\vect{v}_1, \vect{v}_2, \cdots, \vect{v}_M\}$, where $M$ denotes the length of the tokens.
+In detail, TPT replaces handcrafted prompts (\textit{e.g.}, ``\texttt{a photo of a }[CLS]'') at the input of the text encoder $\mathcal{E}_t$ with a set of lightweight learnable vectors (or tokens) $\mathcal{T} = \{\vect{v}_1, \vect{v}_2, \cdots, \vect{v}_M\}$, where $M$ denotes the length of the tokens.
 Text features are computed with the prompt $\mathbf{t} = \{\vect{v}_1, \vect{v}_2, \cdots, \vect{v}_M, [\text{CLS}]\}$, and the image features are computed from the image $\mathbf{x}$, using the respective encoders.
-The prompts $\mathcal{T}$ are learned using the standard cross-entropy loss, as in Eq. (\ref{eqn:ce_loss}).
+The prompts $\mathcal{T}$ are learned using cross-entropy loss, as in Eq. (\ref{eqn:ce_loss}).

 Since the prompts $\mathcal{T}$ in TPT are lightweight and incur low communication overhead, it has become a dominant approach for fine-tuning CLIP in the FL setting \cite{promptfl,diprompt,fedclip}.
 Each client trains prompts $\mathcal{T}$ on the local client data and communicates them with the server.
-The server aggregates the prompts $\mathcal{T}$ from different clients using Eq. (\ref{eqn:fedavg}), and sends back the aggregated prompts back to the clients.
+The server aggregates the prompts $\mathcal{T}$ from different clients using Eq. (\ref{eqn:fedavg}), and sends back the aggregated prompts to the clients.
 TPT-based FL methods differ mostly in how the prompts are designed, trained locally, and aggregated on the server.

-While TPT is not the only approach to fine-tune CLIP in the FL setting, it remains the most dominant approach.
-Works in related areas have explored using Adapters \cite{gao2024clip} for fine-tuning CLIP in the FL setting \cite{fedclip}, and LoRA \cite{hu2022lora} for fine-tuning LLMs in a multi-task \cite{bohdal2025efficient} and FL setting \cite{yang2025federated}.
+While TPT is not the only method for fine-tuning CLIP in FL, it remains the most widely used.
+Related work has explored Adapters for FL of CLIP \cite{fedclip} and LoRA for fine-tuning LLMs in multi-task and federated settings \cite{bohdal2025efficient,yang2025federated}.